-This is Day 0 of the 14-Day Gratitude Challenge where hundreds of participants around the world gathered together to practice gratitude for 14 days.
-This challenge was conducted in Aug 2013 and is now over–however, you can still do the tasks in your own time!
-Visit the overview page for all Gratitude Challenge tasks and posts.
+This is Day 0 of the 14-Day Gratitude Challenge held in Aug 2013, where we practice gratitude for 14 days.
+The challenge is now over but you can do the tasks in your own time.
+Visit the overview page for all the challenge tasks.

 Hey everyone, I’m so overwhelmed by your wonderful response to my announcement post for the Gratitude Challenge!
 It’s just been a day since I’ve posted it and we’ve almost 100 sign ups now!! *dances with joy with all of you*

 While our challenge starts tomorrow (Aug 15), past challenge alumni like Jaleen, Netta, fufu, Calae, etc. would know that I love giving pre-work tasks so we will get the best out of these challenges.
 This upcoming gratitude challenge is no different! ;) As we prepare for 14 days of gratitude ahead, we need a vital tool to get us started.
 This tool is the…

 What is a gratitude journal?
 It is a diary where you record all things you are grateful for.
 Most people use gratitude journals as a daily log, though you can use it as a weekly or periodic log as well.
 Gratitude journals are a great tool to direct our energy on the positive things in our lives and to keep away the negative thoughts.

 Don’t let its simple premise fool you.
 Gratitude journals have been proven to dramatically change people’s lives for the better.